Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 When wounds fail to heal, a thorough assessment is necessary.
 Most chronic wounds are complex and best managed by an interprofessional team that includes a wound care nurse, general and vascular surgeon, hyperbaric specialist, infectious disease consultant, dietitian, and physical therapist.
-The key is to first find out the cause of wound breakdown.
+The key is first to find out the cause of wound breakdown.
 Without resolving the primary cause, wounds cannot heal.
-There are hundreds of wound care dressings and solutions and for the most part, all work in a similar way with the same efficacy.
-The second point is to ensure that the wound is clean, has ample blood supply and is regularly debrided.
-Other factors that play a role in wound healing include patient nutritional status, comorbidities, state of the immune system, age, the degree of ambulation, presence of foreign body and infection.
-It is important to have a team of wound experts regularly assess the wound and the patient in order to successfully heal the wound.
+There are hundreds of wound care dressings and solutions, and for the most part, all work in a similar way with the same efficacy.
+The second point is to ensure that the wound is clean, has ample blood supply, and is regularly debrided.
+Other factors that play a role in wound healing include patient nutritional status, comorbidities, state of the immune system, age, degree of ambulation, presence of a foreign body, and infection.
+It is important to have a team of wound experts regularly assess the wound and the patient in order to heal the wound successfully.

 Nursing, Allied Health, and Interprofessional Team Interventions

 Generally, ongoing nursing and clinician assessments and monitoring of wounds are similar:

 - Determine the cause of the wound

 - Determine the stage of the wound

 - Stage I: Superficial involving only the epidermal layer

 - Stage II: Partial-thickness affects the epidermis and may extend into the dermis